 Other types of showers

 Acrylic and tiled showers are two main options when it comes to showers.
 But in New Zealand these days you can get many different types of showers.
 One option is to have an acrylic tray with tiled walls.
-Another option is to have an architectural finished tray (stone or metal look) in an acrylic shower, or a Novastone tray (solid surface) in a tiled shower.
+Another option is to have an architectural finished tray (stone or metal look).
 Glass also comes in different thicknesses, hardware comes in different colours, and doors can open and close in different ways too.